 This is a description of how your script is going to be invoked - you need to specify:

-- Command arguments (the first one is the actual executable) - all arguments should be provided separately - vProtect assumes that they can contain spaces.
+Command arguments (the first one is the actual executable) - all arguments should be provided separately - Storware Backup & Recovery assumes that they can contain spaces.

-- Export data - this switch allows you to export (or not) data that will be generated by the command (sometimes you may want vProtect just to execute commands without transferring anything).
+Data export - this switch allows you to export (or not) data that will be generated by the command (sometimes you may want Storware Backup & Recovery just to execute commands without transferring anything).

-- FILE - select if your command produces a single file/directory (or multiple files) - if you provide a directory or path with wildcards, vProtect will create a TAR archive - you have to specify the Source Path for this source type.
+FILE - select if your command produces a single file/directory (or multiple files) - if you provide a directory or path with wildcards, Storware Backup & Recovery will create a TAR archive - you have to specify the Source Path for this source type.

-- Optionally, you can define the environment variables that you'll later be able to use in your commands/scripts.
+You can define the Parameters that you'll later be able to use in your commands/scripts.
 Note that the variable name should not contain white-space characters.**